deanlandolt/bytespace/README.md

 // all the standard levelup options var options = {
   // keyEncoding defaults to "utf8" just like levelup
-  keyEncoding: require('bytewise') // or `space.bytewise` as a convenience
+  keyEncoding: require('bytewise')
 }

 // same API as levelup
 var appDb = bytespace(db, 'myapp', options)

+// or you can require a bytewise-encoded subspaces per sublevel's API var bwKeyDb = require('bytespace/bytewise')(db)

 // you can mount subspaces within subspaces var nestedDb = bytespace(myapp, 'nested')